Former RSA Ireland CFO says was afraid to blow whistle on under-reserving

 O'Connor was dismissed by RSA in early 2014 for accounting irregularities that led to the group overstating its profits in Ireland.
 He is taking his own unfair dismissal case against the insurer.

+He told the tribunal on Thursday that he had been afraid of Smith, who he described as being "quite an intimidating figure."

-In cross-examination, O'Connor said aggressive accounting policies and accounting errors were implemented under O'Connor's watch.
+In cross-examination, O'Connor said that aggressive accounting policies and accounting errors were implemented under O'Connor's watch.

 An internal RSA probe found that reserves meant to cover large claims at its Irish business were consistently less than required by about 10 million euros between 2008 and 2013.